BuildFire/healthChecker/README.md

 CPU Utilization is a calculated value.
 It takes the load average returned by the OS, and divides it by the number of CPUs.
 The load average is based on either a 1, 5, or 15 minute interval.
 (The default setting is 5 minutes.)
-Note that the interval only applies to the CPU, and not the other value.
+Note that the interval only applies to the CPU, and not the other values.

 ### Default Thresholds